 Since Digital Sovereignty is based on the understanding of digital dependencies, and the related risks, it is crucial for individuals as a minimum to be given the information and the means to exercise their rights, ensure they expected benefits and to address their needs and expectations.
+Services must be useable with an absolute minimum of personal data, or be provided as a non-personalized service.

-- 428 Dimensions of the concept of Digital Sovereignty for individuals can include (but are not limited to):
+Dimensions of the concept of Digital Sovereignty for individuals can include (but are not limited to):

 - Protection of human rights and fundamental values

+- Protection of worker's rights

 - Consumer protection

 - Responsible design and use of life sciences

 - Protection of minors

 - Privacy and personal data protection

-- Providing trustworthy AI
+- Providing trustworthiness

 - Preventing discrimination and undue bias

 - Preserving democratic processes and values

-- 436 437